fengyuanchen/cropperjs/README.md

 Enable to resize the crop box.

-### doubleClickToggle
+### toggleDragModeOnDblclick

 - Type: `Boolean`
 - Default: `true`

-Enable to toggle drag mode between "crop" and "move" when double click on the cropper.
+Enable to toggle drag mode between "crop" and "move" when click twice on the cropper.

 ### minContainerWidth